 Higher Utilization = Increased Profitability

 Using Utilization Rates to Guide Business Decisions, A Case Study

 Earlier this year, Signature Analytics was hired by a professional services firm in San Diego to provide outsourced accounting services.
 In addition to performing monthly accounting maintenance and bookkeeping services (preparing financial statements, balance sheets, income statements, cash flow statements, etc.), we put together a Utilization Summary Report so the client would have visibility into their employee utilization rates month over month.

-Using this information, the company decided to make personnel changes in the month of March that would increase their profitability.
+Using this utilization percentage information, the company decided to make personnel changes in the month of March that would increase their profitability.
 This included letting go an underperforming non-billable sales associate.
-They also replaced a billable employee with consistently low utilization with a new billable employee whose skills could be better utilized by the company.
+They also replaced a billable-time employee with consistently low utilization with a new billable employee whose skills capacity could be better utilized by the company.
 Additionally, the firm set personal billable utilization goals for every employee to help encourage the staff to improve productivity and maximize billable projects and hours.

 Following the changes, average employee utilization increased to 76%, resulting in a profit increase of $230k for the month of March.

 Improve Your Firm’s Utilization

 At Signature Analytics, we have helped several professional services firms use utilization rates to make key strategic decisions that drive profitability.
 Preparing utilization summary reports and “if-then” analyses are one way we enable our clients to visualize the effect of increased utilization rates.
 We are also able to show the company key metrics for unbilled general & administrative time by applying utilization rates to salaries and separating these wages on the financial statements.
 Furthermore, we have helped clients implement time tracking systems – which is the first step in determining utilization rates – and assisted with the development of company policies to ensure time is accurately entered by employees.